 About the work

-A Conversation on Art, Mathematics and the Hidden Aesthetics of the World.
+Interview on Art, Mathematics and the Hidden Aesthetics of the World:

-- Your work is inspired by fractals and natural symmetries, but we can also see a deep connection with mathematics.
+- Your work is inspired by fractals and natural symmetries; we can see a deep connection with mathematics.
 What role do they play in your artistic approach?

-- Mathematics is omnipresent in my work, but in an intuitive way.
-What fascinates me, as I told you, is this underlying order that we find in nature, architecture and even in biological structures.
-Fractals are a perfect example of what I call underground mathematics: a hidden language that governs the world, which we perceive without necessarily being aware of it.
+- Geometry is omnipresent in my work, but in an aesthetically natural, intuitive way.
+What fascinates me, as I also told you, is that a drop of water at a certain temperature, zero, transforms into a perfect geometric structure.
+Snowflakes are a perfect example of what I call underground mathematics: a hidden language that governs the world and that we perceive without necessarily being aware of it.

 - Can you give us concrete examples of this mathematical presence in your works?

-- Let's take the Fibonacci sequence and the golden ratio.
-These proportions are everywhere in nature: the arrangement of the petals of a flower, the spiral of a shell, the structure of galaxies...
+- Let's take the Fibonacci sequence and the Golden Ratio.
+These proportions are everywhere in nature: the arrangement of a flower's petals, the spiral of a shell, the structure of galaxies...
 When I compose a fractal work, these patterns reappear almost naturally.
-It is not a conscious calculation, but a resonance with a universal order.
+It's not a conscious calculation, but a resonance with a universal order.

-In my works we also find the principle of squaring the circle, an ancient mathematical and philosophical problem.
-Jung himself saw in this form a representation of psychic balance.
+My works also reflect the principle of the Squaring of the Circle, an ancient mathematical and philosophical problem.
+Jung himself saw this form as a representation of psychological balance.
 My compositions often play on this tension between the square and the circle.

-- This play between symmetry and repetition could have an effect that is too mechanical or monotonous, but it is not the case.
-And as I was pointing out to you, it speaks to a wide audience and the first words that come to mind are that it is simply...
+- This play on symmetry and repetition could have an overly mechanical or monotonous effect, but it's not.
+And as I pointed out, it speaks to a wide audience and the first words that come to mind are that it's simply...
 "Beautiful"!

 - Yes, I didn't say to myself: "You are the greatest genius at the beginning of this century!"
 (Smile) but why did this organization around the center and these repetitions have such an effect?
 It's that there is an obviousness in these compositions, a balance that speaks directly to our sensitivity.